johnrm174/model-railway-signalling/README.md

     * NX route definitions can now be copied within the Route Button configuration.
     * Copying of Route Buttons will now bring across all individual route definitions.
     * Makes it easier to define laddered routes with minor differences between them.
+* Performance improvements when editing or initialising very large schematics.
-* Minor Improvements to the DCC Programming utility
+* Minor Improvements to the DCC Programming utility.

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)